-Table 15-2.
-Mathematical Alphanumeric Symbols
+The math styles in Table 15-2 represent those encountered in mathematical use.
 The plain letters have been unified with the existing characters in the Basic Latin and Greek blocks.
 There are 24 double-struck, italic, Fraktur, and script characters that already exist in the Letterlike Symbols block (U+2100..U+214F).
 These are explicitly unified with the characters in this block, and corresponding holes have been left in the mathematical alphabets.